danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

     )";
 ```

-The main schema defines a reference using the `$ref` keyword to a
+The main schema includes a reference using the `$ref` keyword to a
 second schema defined in an external file, `name-defs.json`,

 ```json